Updated 2/20/2017 – Added the FrSky Taranis QX7 and Turnigy Evolution to the options list below.

 The list below is ordered in such a way that the features we feel are most important are at the top while those that are less important are nearer to the bottom.

 Frankly – if you buy a radio from our list below, chances are it is going to have every feature you really need.
 This is why we think that the ergonomics of the radio is its most important feature.
 Ergonomics is a broad category describing the look, feel and design of the radio.
 Like the steering wheel and shifter in a great sports car, a nice radio with fantastic gimbals and a good hand feel can make a huge difference.

 Unfortunately, a lot of this is in the eye of the beholder.
 You really need to hold the radio to get a feel for it.
+Not only are there a variety of different stick and button layouts – from the familiar Taranis to the TBS Tango to the game-controller like Turnigy Evolution, but even transmitters that look alike may feel completely different because of different parts used for the sticks, overall thickness, materials used and weight distribution.
 If you are fortunate enough to have a hobby shop nearby, you can generally play several radios to get a feel for what you like.
 Another option is to visit a miniquad race in your area.
 Most pilots in the hobby would be happy to let you hold their radios.
 Check out MultiGP to find a race event near you.